-Full tort insurance allows the victim to sue for all damages including pain and suffering.
+Full Tort insurance allows the victim of a car accident to sue for all damages including pain and suffering no matter how minor the injury.
 It is available to individuals who were not at fault for the accident.

 Rule on Exceptions

 There are several exceptions to Limited Tort.
 If an insured falls under one of the following exceptions, he or she is able to pursue a claim as if he or she had Full Tort insurance.

 If the victim was a pedestrian or on a bicycle and was hit by a motor vehicle, this is an exception.
 The individual’s automotive insurance will still provide medical coverage.
 However, he or she will not be subject to the limited tort provision.
 The rationale behind this exception is that the driver should not be penalized by limited tort when he or she was not driving his or her vehicle at the time of the accident and should not be bound by this tort option that is based on the operation of a motor vehicle.

 Another exception to limited tort is if the victim was an occupant in a vehicle that is not a private vehicle.
 Non-private vehicles include a business vehicle, company vehicle, commercial vehicle and buses.
 If the victim was a passenger or a driver in a vehicle of this nature, he or she is not subject to limited tort.